MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 ### Method 3: Request to join Azure VM Upgrade Preview

-If you’re interested in upgrading an operating system version that’s not yet supported, you might be able to join a Private or Public Preview program, depending on capacity and availability.
-Please email your request to [azurevmrequest@microsoft.com](mailto:azurevmrequest@microsoft.com).
+If you’re interested in upgrading an operating system version that’s not yet supported, you may join a Private or Public Preview program, depending on capacity and availability.
+Email your request to [azurevmrequest@microsoft.com](mailto:azurevmrequest@microsoft.com).

 ## References